ctyar/pingct/README.md

   --version    Display version information

 Commands:
-  -c|--config    Prints the path to config file..
+  -c|--config    Prints the path to the config file..
 ```

 Currently, the tests are: